 How it works

 Most insects are inconspicuous and go completely unnoticed by us.
 Of interest only to experts, they don’t have a common name.
-Coccinella septempunctata has been given one, though: It’s the Seven-spotted Lady Beetle shown at the top of this page.
-This species (despite being called a “lady” beetle, consists of males, too) is widespread in North America and there’s a good chance it visits your own backyard wildlife habitat.
+Coccinella septempunctata has been given one, however: it’s the Seven-spotted Lady Beetle shown at the top of this page.
+This species (despite being called a “lady” beetle, there are males, too) is widespread in N.A., and there’s a good chance it visits your own backyard wildlife habitat.
+The following chart illustrates its classification and where orders fall within the taxonomic hierarchy.

 Scientific classification

-Coccinella septempunctata and the characteristics that placed it at each level:
+Coccinella septempunctata and the characteristics that place it at each level:

 Classification level of Coccinella septempunctata | Name | Characteristics of this level |